 December 21st.
 He marries in Madrid the woman who will be his great support for the rest of his life, the spanish Mercedes Castillo González (1936).
 Whenever he has the opportunity, Nicomedes will refer to her as "my faithful companion"..

-Tlatelolco massacre in the Plaza de las Tres Culturas, Mexico.
+October 2: Tlatelolco Massacre in the Plaza de las Tres Culturas, México.

 January 4.
 Recently married, he returns to Peru with his wife